Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Lead Poisoning

 Supplement

 In acuteAcute refers to a condition that occurs suddenly and is usually of short duration.
-In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention. lead poisoning, gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. symptoms are prominent:
+In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention. lead poisoning, gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. symptoms are predominant:

 - Loss of appetite up to complete food refusal

-- Frequent vomiting, sometimes with blood
+- Frequent Vomiting, sometimes with blood

-- Colic-like abdominalThe term "abdominal" refers to anything that concerns the belly or the abdomen.
+- Colic-like AbdominalThe term "abdominal" refers to anything that concerns the belly or the abdomen.
 It is an adjectival expression used to describe the location, symptoms, or conditions that occur in the abdominal area. pain, recognizable by a tense abdominalThe term "abdominal" refers to anything that concerns the belly or the abdomen.
 It is an adjectival expression used to describe the location, symptoms, or conditions that occur in the abdominal area. wall

 - DiarrheaDiarrhea refers to the condition of frequent, watery bowel movements, which can be a sign of infections, digestive disorders, or other health problems., which can be bloody in severe cases